achoudhury4927/guess-me-smart-contract/README.md

 <h3 align="center">Guess Me</h3>

   <p align="center">
-    A smart contract created with solidity that lets you send the contract a secret word and if correct it will allow you to withdraw all the ethereum inside it.
-It SHOULDN'T require guessing if you understand blockchains.
+    A smart contract created with solidity that lets you play the guessing game!
     <br />
     <a href="https://github.com/achoudhury4927/guess-me-smart-contract"><strong>Explore the docs »</strong></a>
     <br />